FENECON Commercial 50 — Assembly and Operating Instructions

 -

-Secure the danger zone.
+Secure the area.

 -

-Inform the persons responsible.
+Inform those responsible.

 -